 Two Under Two: How To Make it Work

 I remember reading this same piece of advice over and over again and it always seemed backwards to me.
-I thought my newborn would be so helpless that they would need my attention immediately while my older one was a bit more self-sufficient and could wait.
+Previously, I had thought that my newborn would be so helpless that they would need my attention immediately while my older one was a bit more self-sufficient and could wait.
 However, in practice, I found this advice to be gold.

 I was afraid that having a second child so soon was going to mean I was going to miss out on my first.
 I was nervous that I wouldn’t have enough love or time for them both and that my first child was going to get lost in the needs of a newborn.

 One of the many things having children has taught me is that love is infinite, endless and brutally intense.
 Love can expand far beyond the reaches you could ever expect and there is always room for more.
-You can trust that your heart will make space for your growing family, it always does.
+You can trust that your heart will make space for your growing family; it always does.

 As for time, I would be lying if I said that having two children did not create limitations on my time, but that was going to be true no matter what the age gap!
 What I found was that I became more intentional and present with my time.
 Because I was afraid of not having enough of it, I was more thoughtful when I did have it.
 I started to cherish the baby’s morning nap because it gave me space to give my oldest my full attention.

 Nap time is one of my favorite times of the day.
 It is a much-needed break from parenting.
-I love my kids but I also love the break from them, it is like coming up for air after being submerged by the endless needs of others.
+I love my kids, but I also love the break from them.
+It is like coming up for air after being submerged by the endless needs of others.

-When my second baby came I vowed to get them on a schedule that allowed me this break.
-Although it took some time, I aligned their naps so that most afternoons I get at least an hour break (here are some parenting tips around sleep schedules, if you're interested).
+When my second baby came, I vowed to get them on a schedule that allowed me this break.
+Although it took some time, I aligned their naps so that most afternoons I get at least an hour break.
+(Here are some parenting tips around sleep schedules, if you’re interested).
 That break is my haven, my time to reset, check out, get a task done or read a book.
 That break is imperative to my survival.

-The day after I brought home my son from the hospital my daughter fell off the bed.
+The day after I brought home my son from the hospital, my daughter fell off the bed.
 I was holding the baby and saw it happen but couldn’t get to her in time.
 She cried.
 I cried.
 We both survived.
 Things happen.
 Be kind to yourself.

-Honestly, of all my tips, this one is the best.
+Honestly, of all my parenting tips, this one is the best.
 Breathe.
-When both babies scream you’re entire drive…breathe.
+When both babies scream your entire drive…breathe.
 When you’re overwhelmed and exhausted…breathe.
 When your one child poops in the tub that both children are in…breathe (and yes, this did happen).
 Focus hard on that breath and say to yourself “this too shall pass.”